Grounded Team

 Alina Augustin• Therapist

-Ariel Hayat • Therapist
+Alyssa Romano • Therapist

-Ashley Retta • Therapist
+Ashley Retta• Therapist

 Julian Goldhagen • Therapist

-Julian Goldhagen (they/them), is a licensed social worker originally from Jacksonville, Florida.
+Julian (they/them), an LMSW who is originally from Jacksonville, Florida.
 They received their Masters in Social Work from Hunter College in 2018.
 Julian’s practice experience as a community organizer, theater artist, and sex educator deeply inform their therapeutic approach.
 They work collaboratively to help individuals and groups tell their stories and develop agency in shifting unhelpful narratives and negative beliefs.
 Julian offers therapy to individuals and couples around topics including sex, intimacy, relationships, gender & sexuality issues, identity, anxiety, depression and major life transitions.
 They practice utilizes a range of approaches including narrative therapy, Motivational Interviewing, and cognitive behavioral therapy.
 Julian’s therapeutic practice is grounded in the contexts of social justice and equity and has worked extensively as a sex educator and therapist, and specialize in offering sex therapy to individuals and couples.

 Justin Vahala • Therapist